We are a network of Uni Students looking for piano teaching work in Sydney ….

 Do I need to travel anywhere for my piano classes?

-At Piano Lessons In Your Home, our tutors teach you in your own home, ensuring you don’t waste time stuck in Sydney traffic to get to your piano classes.
+At Piano Lessons In Your Home, our teachers teach you in your own home, ensuring you don’t waste time stuck in Sydney traffic to get to your piano lessons.

 Do your piano teachers come to Sydney?
 And on which days of the week?

 Please enquire for more information as well as for information on Saturday and Sunday piano lessons.